e-Book

 He then responded, “Well, I know the answer: Kill all those criminals, those vermin”—I realized he was Jewish and was talking about the Palestinians.
 He went on and said, “Throw them all into the Mediterranean.
 Get rid of them all!”
 Then, he left.

-He came back a few minutes in his car, and asked our group, “Who’s the Jewish woman here?”
+He came back a few minutes later in his car, and asked our group, “Who’s the Jewish woman here?”
 I said, “I’m Jewish.”

 He then laid into me with barrage of hateful and nasty remarks.